EuPathDB-Infra/vagrant-webdev-poc/README.md

 Vagrant Landrush Plugin (Optional)
 --------------------------------------

 The [Landrush](https://github.com/phinze/landrush) plugin for Vagrant provides a local DNS so you can register guest hostnames and refer to them in the host browser.
 It is not strictly required but it makes life easier than editing `/etc/hosts` files.
 This plugin has maximum benefit for OS X hosts, some benefit for Linux hosts and no benefit for Windows.
-Windows hosts will need to edit `hosts` files.
+Windows hosts will need to edit the `hosts` file.

-    vagrant plugin install landrush

-_If you have trouble getting the host to resolve guest hostnames through landrush try clearing the host DNS cache by running_ `sudo killall -HUP mDNSResponder`.

-If you want to host multiple product sites - say, sa.vm.toxodb.org and sa.vm.giardiadb.org - you may want our Landrush fork that supports multiple TLD management.
-Until and unless our [Pull Request](https://github.com/phinze/landrush/pull/125) is accepted by the upstream maintainer you will have to manually build and install the plugin from source.
+We use a custom fork of Landrush.
+In an OS X terminal, run the following.

     git clone https://github.com/mheiges/landrush.git
     cd landrush
     rake build
     vagrant plugin install pkg/landrush-0.18.0.gem

+_If you have trouble getting the host to resolve guest hostnames through landrush try clearing the host DNS cache by running_

+`sudo killall -HUP mDNSResponder`.

 You should refer to Landrush and Vagrant documentation and related online forums for information not covered in this document.